 1558 – Queen Mary I of England died and was succeeded by her half-sister, The ‘Virgin Queen’ Elizabeth I of England.

-1827 - The Delta Phi & Sigma Phi fraternities were founded at Union College in Schenectady, New York.
-Along with Kappa Alpha Society and Sigma Phi Society, the trio were informally called the 'Union Triad'.
+1827 – The Delta Phi & Sigma Phi fraternities were founded at Union College in Schenectady, New York.
+Along with the Kappa Alpha Society and Sigma Phi Society, the trio was informally called the ‘Union Triad’.

 1855 – David Livingstone became the first European to see Victoria Falls in what was now present-day Zambia-Zimbabwe.